jobindj/viva-workshop/docs/2-4-git-remote-repo.md

 git pull --rebase <remote name> <branch name>
 ```

+Here we use the `rebase` option.
+The rebase option moves commits on your local repo ahead of the changes from the remote repo, if possible, so that you get a clean linear history when you push your updates to the remote repo.

-_If you are using Git Extensions_, get the drop-down menu beside the pull button to select 'PUll-rebase'
+_If you are using Git Extensions_, get the drop-down menu beside the pull button to select 'Pull-rebase'

 ![Git Extensions Pull Rebase](img/Git-extensions-pull-rebase.png#center){: style="width:350px"}

-### Fetch
+`git pull` is a combination two git actions:

+- `git fetch` : fetch the latest update on a branch/repo from the remote
+- `git merge`: merges these updates to the current state of your repo

+You can do these steps manually if you prefer to have more control over the pull process.

 !!! question "What happens when you switch branches?"

-    > This is an important point to remember: when you switch branches, Git resets your working directory to look like it did the last time you committed on that branch.
-It adds, removes, and modifies files automatically to make sure your working copy is what the branch looked like on your last commit to it.
+    An important point to remember:

+    -  when you switch branches, Git resets your working directory to look like it did the last time you committed on that branch.
+    -  It adds, removes, and modifies files to make your working directory look like what the branch looked like on your last commit to it.

 ## More Resources

 - [Graphical Interactive cheatsheet](https://ndpsoftware.com/git-cheatsheet.html)